On this page

 - one member of the staff of the Minister responsible for education and scientific research,

-- two representatives of the Ministry of the DG (Youth Department),
+- two representatives of the Ministry of the German-speaking Community (Youth Department),

-- two representatives of the Youth Council (one for the youth organisations and one for open youth work),
+- two representatives of the Council of the German-speaking Youth (Rat der Deutschsprachigen Jugend, RDJ) (one for the youth organisations and one for open youth work),

-- one representative of each of the two youth information centres of the DG.
+- one representative of ech of the two youth information centres (Jugendinfo) of the German-speaking Community,

-The strategic plan is renewed with each new legislative period, i.e. every five years.
-The Youth Strategy Plan is an ongoing process.
+The Strategic Plan is renewed with each new funding period, i.e. every five years.
+The Strategic Plan on Youth is an ongoing process.
 Not least for this reason good communication between the participating partners is important.
-A Steering Group supervises the implementation of the 2016-2020 action plan and supports with the implementation.
+A Steering Group supervises the implementation of the 2016-2022 action plan and supports with the implementation.
 Individual topics, actions and procedures will be regularly evaluated and may if necessary be adjusted.